Palmöl Problem: Was du wissen solltest Skip to content

 • Palm / Palmate / Palmitate

 On this website you will find an overview of products without palm oil.
-If you want to do without palm oil, you should avoid Ferrero and Unilever products.
+If you want to avoid palm oil, you should especially look at the products from Ferrero and Unilever avoid.

 What else can I do?

-Again, do-it-yourself with local ingredients is probably the best way.
-We should grow our staple foods (as we used to) more by ourselves again and not at the expense of the tropical rainforests and the people living there.
-If we cook or bake ourselves, we can fall back on regional oils such as rape, corn, linseed, thistle or sunflower oil.
+The same applies here: Make it yourself with local ingredients is probably the best way.
+We should grow more of our basic foodstuffs ourselves (as we used to) and not at the expense of the tropical rainforests and the people who live there.
+When we cook or bake ourselves, we can use regional oils such as rapeseed, corn, linseed, safflower or sunflower oil.

-However, it is also worth writing to manufacturers that they no longer want to buy their products because of the palm oil they contain.
-Or you can ask about their palm oil production.
-Some manufacturers have already changed the way they produce palm oil.
+But it is also worth writing to manufacturers that you can use their products of the palm oil it contains.
+Or you can inquire about their palm oil production.
+Some manufacturers have already changed the way they produce products.

-Besides, it has always been a big step to make other people aware of the palm oil problem and to give more space to the topic.
-For example, you are welcome to share this contribution so that more people can be reached
+In addition, it is always a big step to make other people aware of the palm oil problem and to give the topic more space.
+For example, you can also share this post so that more people can be reached.

-If you would like to learn more about sustainability, mindfulness or healthy eating, take a look here over.
+If you would like to find out more about the topics of sustainability, mindfulness or healthy eating, take a look here over.

 Palmöl Früchte auf einem Straßen Markt